Tulare Partition Attorney

-Talkov Law’s attorneys serving Tulare County are exceptionally experienced in California partition actions and have conducted over 400 partitions for our satisfied clients.
-California partition actions provide a legal mechanism for co-owners of real property to divide the property among themselves.
-The partition statutes allow a co-owner to file a lawsuit in court to have the property divided, either physically or by sale.
-The court will then order the division of the property in a way that is fair and equitable to all parties.
-The partition statutes also provide that any proceeds from the sale of the property must be divided among the co-owners in proportion to their respective interests in the property.
+Talkov Law’s attorneys serving Tulare County are exceptionally experienced in California partition actions and have conducted over 470 for our satisfied clients.
+A California partition action is a law that allows co-owners of real property to divide the property among themselves.
+The partition statutes provide a legal mechanism for co-owners to divide the property without having to go through the court system.
+The partition statutes allow co-owners to divide the property either by agreement or by court order.
+If the co-owners cannot agree on how to divide the property, then the court will divide the property in a way that is fair and equitable to all parties.
+The partition statutes also provide that any partition of the property must be in accordance with the laws of the state of California.
+The legal effect of the partition statutes is that it provides a legal mechanism for co-owners to divide their property without having to go through the court system.

 Our team of partition attorneys can assist co-owners with frequently asked questions about partitions, such as: